mehulagg/gitlab/doc/development/logging.md

 ## Multi-destination Logging

 GitLab is transitioning from unstructured/plaintext logs to structured/JSON logs.
-During this transition period some logs will be recorded in multiple formats through multi-destination logging.
+During this transition period some logs are recorded in multiple formats through multi-destination logging.

 ### How to use multi-destination logging

 Create a new logger class, inheriting from `MultiDestinationLogger` and add an array of loggers to a `LOGGERS` constant.
 The loggers should be classes that descend from `Gitlab::Logger`. e.g. the user defined loggers in the following examples, could be inheriting from `Gitlab::Logger` and `Gitlab::JsonLogger`, respectively.

 You must specify one of the loggers as the `primary_logger`.
-The `primary_logger` will be used when information about this multi-destination logger is displayed in the app, e.g. using the `Gitlab::Logger.read_latest` method.
+The `primary_logger` is used when information about this multi-destination logger is displayed in the app, e.g. using the `Gitlab::Logger.read_latest` method.

 The following example sets one of the defined `LOGGERS` as a `primary_logger`.